-The table under "System Requirements" in the various guidance documents identify the authorized devices for the console ports that are not video protocols.
+The table under "System Requirements" in [P] identifies the authorized devices for the console ports that are not video protocols.
 The supported video protocols are clear from the titles of the documents and from the rear panel schematic diagrams.
 The documents do not explicitly identify the risk of misuse; however, it is understood by the reader that any supported peripheral type can be used in the product's evaluated configuration.
 There are no interfaces where the user is instructed to avoid their use for security purposes.